-7.0 Glossary
+8.0 Glossary

-1997 Public Offer Shares - shares acquired through the public offer in November 1997

-1999 Public Offer Instalment receipts - shares acquired through the public offer in October 1999.
-The purchase price for shares acquired as part of the 1999 further float of Telstra shares are payable in 2 instalments.
-On the payment of the first instalment on 7 October 1999 (\$4.50) shareholders received instalment receipts evidencing their interest in the underlying shares.
-On the payment of the second instalment on 2 November 2000 (\$2.90) the instalment receipts were cancelled and the underlying shares were transferred to investors.

-Guaranteed Allocation Shares - shares purchased by employees, with their own money, under the Commonwealth component of TESOP '99.

-Tax Market Value - the weighted average of the prices at which the shares were traded on the stock exchange in the one week up to and including the day on which the restriction period ends.
-This value is available from the Telstra Share Registry (Freecall 1800 626 999 unless from a mobile phone which will be charged at the applicable mobile rate).

-Telstra - Telstra Corporation Limited or a subsidiary of Telstra.

-TESOP '97 - offer made to employees to acquire shares in Telstra under the Telstra Employee Share Ownership Plan as part of the 1997 initial public float of Telstra shares.

-TESOP'97 Extra Loan Shares - the extra 1 for 4 shares provided to employees who acquired Loan shares in TESOP '97.

-TESOP'97 Extra Non-Loan Shares - the extra 1 for 4 shares provided to employees who acquired Non-Loan Shares in TESOP '97.

-TESOP'97 Loan Shares - shares purchased by employees as part of TESOP '97 using the interest free loan provided by Telstra.

-TESOP'97 Loyalty Shares - the extra 1 for 10 shares provided to employees who acquired Public Offer Shares in the 1997 float of Telstra shares and held them for 12 months.

-TESOP'97 Non-Loan Shares - shares purchased by employees as part of TESOP '97 using their own money instead of the interest free loan provided by Telstra.

-TESOP '99 - offer made to employees to acquire shares in Telstra under the Telstra Employee Share Ownership Plan as part of the 1999 additional public float of Telstra shares.

-TESOP '99 Loan Shares - shares acquired by employees as part of the Telstra component of TESOP '99 using the interest free loan provided by Telstra.
+- 1997 Public Offer Shares shares acquired through the public offer in November 1997 - 1999 Public Offer Shares shares acquired through the public offer in October 1999. - Guaranteed Allocation Shares shares purchased by employees, with their own money, under the Commonwealth component of TESOP '99. - Tax Market Value the weighted average of the prices at which the shares were traded on the stock exchange in the one week up to and including the day on which the restriction period ends.
+This value is available from the Telstra Share Registry (Freecall 1800 626 999 unless from a mobile phone which will be charged at the applicable mobile rate). - Telstra Telstra Corporation Limited or a subsidiary of Telstra. - TESOP '97 offer made to employees to acquire shares in Telstra under the Telstra Employee Share Ownership Plan as part of the 1997 initial public float of Telstra shares. - TESOP'97 Extra Loan Shares the extra 1 for 4 shares provided to employees who acquired Loan shares in TESOP '97. - TESOP'97 Extra Non-Loan Shares the extra 1 for 4 shares provided to employees who acquired Non-Loan Shares in TESOP '97. - TESOP'97 Loan Shares shares purchased by employees as part of TESOP '97 using the interest free loan provided by Telstra. - TESOP'97 Loyalty Shares the extra 1 for 10 shares provided to employees who acquired Public Offer Shares in the 1997 float of Telstra shares and held them for 12 months. - TESOP'97 Non-Loan Shares shares purchased by employees as part of TESOP '97 using their own money instead of the interest free loan provided by Telstra. - TESOP '99 offer made to employees to acquire shares in Telstra under the Telstra Employee Share Ownership Plan as part of the 1999 additional public float of Telstra shares. - TESOP '99 Loan Shares shares acquired by employees as part of the Telstra component of TESOP '99 using the interest free loan provided by Telstra.

-TESOP '99 Loyalty Shares - the extra 1 for 10 shares provided under the Commonwealth component of TESOP 99 to employees who acquired Guaranteed Allocation Shares and held them until at least 2 November 2000.

-TESOP Extra '99 Shares - the extra 1 for 4 shares provided under the Commonwealth component of TESOP '99 to employees who acquired Guaranteed Allocation Shares.

-Subsequent share purchases - any other shares or instalment receipts acquired by an employee other than as part of TESOP '97, TESOP '99 or as part of the public float in 1997 or further public float in 1999.

-Written Elections - the election under tax law made by an employee before they lodged their 1997/98 Tax Return (affecting their TESOP 97 shares) and/or their 1999/2000 Tax Return (affecting their TESOP 99 shares).
+- TESOP '99 Loyalty Shares the extra 1 for 10 shares provided under the Commonwealth component of TESOP 99 to employees who acquired Guaranteed Allocation Shares and held them until at least 2 November 2000. - TESOP Extra '99 Shares the extra 1 for 4 shares provided under the Commonwealth component of TESOP '99 to employees who acquired Guaranteed Allocation Shares. - Subsequent share purchases any other shares or instalment receipts acquired by an employee other than as part of TESOP '97, TESOP '99 or as part of the public float in 1997 or further public float in 1999. - Written Elections the election under tax law made by an employee before they lodged their 1997/98 Tax Return (affecting their TESOP 97 shares) and/or their 1999/2000 Tax Return (affecting their TESOP 99 shares).

-8.0 Disclaimer
+9.0 Glossary